AgentTroll/landing/README.md

 cmake .. && make deploy

 # If you don't want to bother messing with the
-# CMakeLists.txt, you can manualy specify the serial port
+# CMakeLists.txt, you can manually specify the serial port

 # make upload SERIAL_PORT=<desired port>
 ```